openshift-labs/learn-katacoda/middleware/middleware-kogito/optaplanner-knapsack/02-implement-domain-model.md

 ## Congratulations!

-You've implemented the domain model of your Kogito business rules project.
-In the next step, we will implement the _RuleUnit_ of our application.
+You've implemented the domain model of your OptaPlanner Quarkus application.
+In the next step, we will implement the _PlanningSolution_ of our application.